-Note: Lightweight in-flight recording systems may encompass the information collection and monitoring systems specified in ETSO-2C197.
-However, in-flight recording systems are not required to be compliant with ETSO-2C197.
+Note: Lightweight in-flight recording systems may encompass the information collection and monitoring systems specified in CS-ETSO-2C1972C-197.
+However, in-flight recording systems are not required to be compliant with CS-ETSO-2C1972C-197.

-Aeroplanes that are not complex motor-powered aircraft, rotorcraft that are not complex motor-powered aircraft, and any ELA2 aircraft.
+Aeroplanes that are not being complex motor-powered aircraft, rotorcraft that are not being complex motor-powered aircraft, and any ELA2 aircraft.

-- FAA Advisory Circular AC 43.13-2B Chapter 2 for any eligible aircraft; or - for ELA2, CS-SC403() if the equipment is self-contained, has internal batteries and no external wiring.
+- FAA Advisory Circular AC 43.13-2B Chapter 2 for any eligible aircraft; or - Ffor ELA2, CS-SC403() if the equipment is self-contained, has internal batteries and no external wiring.

-- All the parts and appliances identified in this SC are eligible for installation without an EASA Form 1. - The equipment is suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for guidance. - The equipment relies exclusively on its own sensors, microphones, cameras and antennas for obtaining data and it has no data connection to the systems, instruments or sensors of the aircraft. - If the equipment power supply does not rely on internal batteries, it meets the electrical requirements set out in Chapter 2 of FAA Advisory Circular AC 43.13-2B. - A written statement made by the equipment manufacturer is available confirming that:
+- All the parts and appliances identified in this SC are eligible for installation without an EASA Form 1. - The equipment is qualified suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for guidance.; - The equipment relies exclusively on its own sensors, microphones, cameras and antennas for getting obtaining data and it has no data connection to the systems, instruments or sensors of the aircraft. - If the equipment power supply does not rely on internal batteries, it meets the electrical requirements set out in Chapter 2 of FAA Advisory Circular AC 43.13-28.; - A written statement made by the equipment manufacturer is available, confirming that: - the recording function of the equipment stores data on a non-volatile memory medium; - the memory used for recording is managed in such a way such that there is always sufficient memory space to record (e.g. circular recording); - only standard data compression is used, if any;